 - Build Topical Authority: Now that you have the necessary topical research, your next task is to build Topical Authority.
 Google understands which websites are authoritative over a topic, and which ones are not.
 They prioritize it so much that we’ve seen websites with topical authority outrank websites with 5 – 10 times more quality backlinks.
 Google wants its users to find their query’s answer right away and to stay on the page/website for an extended amount of time.
 The best way to do this is to create Content Silos, which are well-structured and internally linked topical-hierarchies on your website.
 Google’s index LOVES Content Silos.

-“But how does this help me get more conversions?!”
+“But how does this help me get more website conversions?!”

 You can design the most CRO friendly website on the planet, but if the content and user-experience do not match the behavior and interest level of your online audience, you’re not going to see results—especially with organic traffic.

 Now I’m not saying that every page on Page 1 of Google results would pass our C.R.O.W. analysis, but what I am saying is that there is insight to be gleaned from every page that you want to outrank on Google.
-Your goal should be to deliver Google and your users a website optimized for CRO and SEO
+Your goal should be to deliver Google and your users a website optimized for Conversion Rate Optimization and Search Engine Optimization.

 3. 'Cause Every Girl Crazy 'Bout a Sharp Dressed Man